LtUdon/Orion_Project/TO_DO.md

     **Actor**: The base class for all objects that can be placed or spawned in a level.
 Actors provide basic functionality such as transformation (location, rotation, scale), and can contain components (meshes, lights, etc.).

-    **Pawn**: A subclass of Actor that is intended to be "possessed" and controlled by a player or AI.
-Pawns are used for entities that require input or autonomous behavior (e.g., player characters, AI-controlled bots).
+    **Pawn**: A subclass of Actor that is intended to be "possessed" and controlled by a player or NPC.
+Pawns are used for entities that require input or autonomous behavior (e.g., player characters, NPC).

     > **Summary:**
     > - Use **Actor** for general objects in the world.
-    > - Use **Pawn** when you need an object to be controllable by a player or AI.
+    > - Use **Pawn** when you need an object to be controllable by a player or NPC.